gorillatravelservices/gorillablog-en/_pages/one.md

 ---
-layout: default
+layout: single
+author_profile: false
-author_profile: true
+breadcrumbs: true
-title: Page One
-permalink: /one/
+sidebar:
+   nav: guide
 ---

-This s page No. 1
+This is page No. 1